joedj/ftpii/README.txt

  - sd gecko (support is here but disabled in libfat)
  - eliminate die() where possible
  - SITE LOAD (load a .dol or .elf)
- - socket timeouts
+ - support wiimote power button
  - use SO_REUSEADDR ?
- - async networking
  - nice UI ;-)